twilio/twilio-video-app-react/README.md

 # Torch

-Run `npm run bundle` to bundle the dist file which can be referenced in consuming app package.json.
+Run `npm run build` to bundle the dist file which can be referenced in consuming app package.json.

 Note: make sure `noEmit` remains false in tsconfig.json